alastairlundy/EnhancedLinq/README.md

 ## Contributing

 ## License
-ExtraLinq is licensed under the Mozilla Public License 2.0 .
+EnhancedLinq is licensed under the Mozilla Public License 2.0 .